dwinter/mmod/README.md

 uses nearly unbiased estimators for Hs and Ht, the two key parameters from which all these stats are calculated.
 All these functions work on `genind` objects from the library `adegenet` so data can be read in from standard `genepop`files.
-To see an overview of a typical usage is provided in a vignette called "demo", acessable from `vignette("demo", package="mmod")`
+An overview of a typical usage is provided in a vignette called "demo", acessable from `vignette("demo", package="mmod")`

-There are functions for each of these measures which give values for each locus in a `genind` object and a global estimate:`D_Jost()`, `Gst_Hedrick()`, `Gst_Nei()`.
+Briefly yhere are functions for each of these measures which give values for each locus in a `genind` object and a global estimate:`D_Jost()`, `Gst_Hedrick()`, `Gst_Nei()`.
 Because most of the heavy-lifting in calculating all these stats is finding Hs and Ht, a function, `diff_stats()` is